7 Facts About the Shih Tzu

 In addition, they tend to be quiet dogs.
 Although they are alert and lively little dogs, they do not tend to bark a lot.
 However, they can be accidentally or purposefully trained into barking, so you do want to be careful about what behavior you are rewarding in a Shih Tzu puppy.

-4. First-Time Owners May Need Training Classes
+4. First-Time Owners May Want Training Classes

 Shih Tzu are intelligent dogs that are eager to please and are in tune with their owners.
 But, they also have a stubborn streak and are sensitive to harsh tones.
-Additionally, they are known to use their cute face to try and push boundaries, which can result in inconsistent training and undesirable behavior if an owner rewards those behaviors.
+They are considered one of the best dog breeds for first-time owners, but they can be challenging at times.

-Because of this, training classes are recommended for first-time owners.
 Classes can help keep training consistent and reinforce it while also strengthening the bond you have with your Shih Tzu puppy.
 Plus, training classes tend to offer opportunities to socialize a puppy and may even host safe puppy play sessions too.

 These are just a few facts about the Shih Tzu.
 These little dogs love to be an involved member of the family and tend to be a good fit for single owners and families who can give them the attention and affection they crave.